Texting While Driving in Michigan – What You Need to Know

 Texting while Driving in Michigan – What You Need to Know.

 Grand Rapids, Michigan Criminal Defense Lawyer Bruce Alan Block

 Michigan joined many other states when it made texting or emailing while driving a car illegal.
 Michigan's law bans reading, typing, and sending text messages or emails on a cell phone, iPad, iPhone, droid, smart tablet, or a similar device while the car is moving.

 "A person shall not read, manually type, or send a text message on a wireless 2-way communication device that is located in the person's hand or in the person's lap, including a wireless telephone used in cellular telephone service or personal communication service, while operating a motor vehicle that is moving on a highway or street in this state.
 As used in this subsection, a wireless 2-way communication device does not include a global positioning or navigation system that is affixed to the motor vehicle."

-The law specifically excludes GPS navigators and TomTom map devices, but they must be physically attached to the car (i.e. not in your hand or lap).
+The law specifically excludes GPS navigators and TomTom map devices SO LONG as they are physically attached to the car (i.e. not in your hand or lap).
 Passengers are not covered by the ban on text messaging and emailing, although they could potentially get the driver in trouble by asking them to read a text or email.

 The anti-texting law also includes the usual exceptions: you can text while driving if you need to report an accident, prevent theft, and protect your safety; police and firemen are excluded.
 There are no driver's license points assessed nor is there a "bad driver" responsibility tax charged against the driver who commits the infraction.